Veteran Recovery Help for Alcohol and Dual Diagnosis Addiction

 Serving the Sacramento, Chico, Redding, Martinez area and surrounding areas.

 Valley Recovery Center is contracted with the Veterans Administration to treat military personnel for substance abuse disorder (SUD), alcoholism and co-occurring disorders.
-(You must have a referral from the VA; see details, below).
+(You must have a referral from the VA; see resources, below).

 Focusing on the therapeutic alliance with clinician and client – Valley Recovery Center builds an individualized treatment plan using a whole-person approach.